Characteristics Of Addiction

 Treatment centers across the country specialize in inpatient and outpatient addiction recovery.
 Inpatient drug rehabs offer 24-hour on-site care, while outpatient programs allow recovering addicts to stay at home while undergoing rehab.
 These clinics can provide your addicted loved one with medical and mental health expertise to help them get — and stay — sober.

 Many private therapy practices and drug addiction treatment centers practice cognitive behavioral therapy (CBT) techniques to help with recovery.
 CBT helps addicted people learn how to cope with negative emotions without abusing drugs or alcohol.

 Joining a group of like-minded people in recovery can be a great help for loved ones struggling with addiction.
-For decades, twelve-step programs like Alcoholics Anonymous and Narcotics Anonymous have supported millions of people during recovery.
-New self-help programs like SMART recovery offer support, as well.
+For decades, 12-step programs like Alcoholics Anonymous and Narcotics Anonymous have supported millions of people during recovery.
+New self-help programs like SMART Recovery offer support as well.